Stable soap bubble clusters with multiple torus bubbles: Multiple torus bubbles for soap bubble clusters

 \subsubsection{Surface Evolver configuration}

 Assembling now twelve $5$-bubble cluster \ref{initgen1} around a dodecahedron, in a similar way as in section \ref{tetconf}, we get a $38$-bubble cluster with the following starting configuration.

 The bubble of the previous figure \ref{dodmultor} has genus $11$, i.e. is topologically an elevenfold torus.\\ The cluster is parameterized as in the previous sections.
-The outer regular dodecahedron has vertices of norm $1$.
-The scaling factors have the following values.
+The vertices of the outer regular dodecahedron have coordinates